 She is authorized by the U.S. Citizenship and Immigration Services (USCIS) as a Civil Surgeon to perform the medical exams required for adjustment of immigration status.

-Antonia Altomare, DO, MPH is an Infectious Disease physician at Dartmouth Hitchcock Medical Center and Assistant Professor of Medicine at Geisel School of Medicine at Dartmouth.
+Antonia Altomare, DO, MPH, is an Infectious Disease physician at Dartmouth Hitchcock Medical Center and Assistant Professor of Medicine at Geisel School of Medicine at Dartmouth.
 Dr. Altomare is the Program Director for the Ryan White Part D HIV Program and former Hospital Epidemiologist at Dartmouth Hitchcock Medical Center.
 She completed her medical school training at the New York College of Osteopathic Medicine and residencies in Internal Medicine and Preventive Medicine, as well as a fellowship in Infectious Diseases at Dartmouth Hitchcock Medical Center.
 Additionally, she has a Masters of Public Health from the Dartmouth Institute for Health Policy & Clinical Practice.
 Her primary interests are in leadership, quality improvement, and education.
 She treats everything from general infectious diseases to immunocompromised hosts, with an interest in HIV medicine and sexually transmitted infections.

 Dr. Calderwood earned a bachelor's degree in Biology from Harvard followed by a medical degree from the University of Chicago Pritzker School of Medicine.
 He completed his residency in Internal Medicine at Brigham and Women's Hospital and a fellowship in Infectious Diseases in the combined Brigham and Women's Hospital/Massachusetts General Hospital program in Boston.
 He also holds a master's of public health degree from the Harvard School of Public Health.

 He started his career on staff at Brigham and Women's Hospital where he directed the hospital's antimicrobial stewardship program, was one of the hospital epidemiologists, and was a research investigator in the Therapeutic Research and Infectious Disease Epidemiology group in the Harvard Medical School Department of Population Medicine.
-This research involved collaborations with the Centers for Disease Control and Prevention, the Centers for Medicare & Medicaid Services, and the Agency for Healthcare Research and Quality.
+This research involved collaborations with the Centers for Disease Control and Prevention, the Centers for Medicare and Medicaid Services, and the Agency for Healthcare Research and Quality.

-Dr. Calderwood joined Dartmouth Hitchcock Medical Center in 2016, and is an Associate Professor of Medicine at Geisel School of Medicine at Dartmouth.
-He is an active physician in the Section of Infectious Disease and International Health, and is board certified in Internal Medicine and Infectious Disease.
-Prior to his current leadership role, he served as Regional Hospital Epidemiologist for the Dartmouth Health system, as the Medical Co-director of the Collaborative Healthcare-associated Infection Prevention (CHIP) team, and as one of the leaders of the Dartmouth Hitchcock Medical Center Comprehensive Antimicrobial Program.
-He continues to serve as Co-chair the Dartmouth Hitchcock Medical Center Quality Committee, SEARCHES (Significant Event Analysis of Root Causes and Hospital Systems) and the System Pharmacy & Therapeutics Committee.
+Dr. Calderwood joined Dartmouth Hitchcock Medical Center in 2016, and is an Associate Professor of Medicine at the Geisel School of Medicine at Dartmouth.
+He is an active physician in the Section of Infectious Disease and International Health, and is board certified in both Internal Medicine and Infectious Disease.
+From 2020 to 2023, he helped to lead the Dartmouth Health COVID-19 pandemic response, and he has been active in a number of state advisory workgroups.

 David De Gijsel, MD, MSc, MPH, works on the intersection of poverty and health.
 Currently, he focuses on the infectious complications of injection drug use, specifically on new care models for the integrated treatment of hepatitis C in people who inject drugs.
 He has been involved in global health education and service delivery in various African countries.